XiaoJiuShu/Refined-Storage-Cross-Dimensional/README.md

 # Refined-Storage-Cross-Latitude
-RS Cross Latitude is a mod that solves the problem of "Refined Storage" being unable to transmit across latitudes.
+Refined Storage Cross Latitude is a mod that solves the problem of "Refined Storage" being unable to transmit across latitudes.
+This mod requires the "MixinBooter" mod and the "Refined Storage" mod as prerequisite mods.